najmarazzaq761/Data-Seekho-Rag-Chatbot/README.md

 ## Key Technologies

 - **Langchain**: A powerful framework for building applications with language models.
-- **Google Gemini API**: Utilized for generating high-quality, context-aware responses.
+- **Groq api API**: Utilized for generating high-quality, context-aware responses.
 - **Streamlit**: A streamlined web app framework used to build the user interface.

 ## Features